vampireschester244/Movies_Watchlist_App/README.md

 # Movies Watchlist Application
-To aadd, edit and watchlist the movies with custom login page and rate them based on viewing experience
+To add, edit and watchlist the movies with custom login page and rate them based on viewing experience

 ## FrondEnd:
  - HTML